Designing for yourself versus for a public library

 So what other solutions are out there?
 Well, probably a lot, but let's take an example.
 My first idea was to introduce a new column, that stores information about who updated the entity.
 Something like user vs system.
 Unfortunately this may not be enough.
 In my case, I also had to know when was the entity updated the last time.
 So by simply ignoring the timestamp if the update was made by the system would not solve my issue.

-This could lead to the next idea, which is to store the last two teimstamps and info about who updated.
+This could lead to the next idea, which is to store the last two teimstamps and info about who performed the update.
 Which on its own introduces a lot of extra complexity.
 Maybe you forget to update the second one somewhere.
 Maybe that is also by the system so now you need 3 sets of columns.
 You see where I'm going?
 Going down this rabbit hole quickly leads to the development of a versioning or history tracking system which is a cool thing, can be interesting to implement but is 1000% overkill for what I needed.

 Conclusion